August 22, 2019

 VSU Partners with Community Organizations to Keep Youth Academically Engaged During Summer Months

-The program included American Sign Language lessons from VSU students and faculty.
+The program included American Sign Language lessons taught by VSU students and faculty.

 The free program, which took place twice a week throughout June and July, allowed youth to gather at Southside Library or VSU’s campus for a fun, interactive activity provided by VSU faculty and students and a nutritious lunch provided by Second Harvest of South Georgia.
 The educational activities ranged from learning American Sign Language, to hearing about proper exercise and nutrition, to participating in STEM (science, technology, engineering, and math) related exercises.
 They were activities that — as Southside Library manager Kathy James put it — “caught their attention.”

 The program also promoted literacy through reading challenges that culminated in participants receiving books that were donated by the Dewar College of Education and Human Services.